Explosions in Iran

 Automatically saved draft

-Two Iranian army personnel were killed in the Israeli air attack on Iran on Saturday night.
-The two soldiers were hit by "shells of the criminal Zionist regime", the Iranian armed forces announced.
+Four Iranian army personnel were killed in the Israeli airstrike on Iran on Saturday night - two had originally been reported dead.
+They were killed in defense, the Iranian armed forces announced.

-Israel had carried out its retaliatory strike on Iran, which had been expected for weeks, and according to its own statements attacked Iranian missile production facilities and anti-aircraft missile sites.
+Israel had carried out its retaliatory strike on Iran, which had been expected for weeks, and according to its own statements attacked Iranian missile production sites and anti-aircraft missile positions.
 Iran confirmed attacks in the vicinity of Tehran and in two other provinces of the country.
 Iranian media reported explosions in the west of the capital Tehran.

 The identity of one of the soldiers killed has already been revealed: It is said to be Major Hamzah Jahandideh, who lost his life in the city of Mahshahr.